asreview/asreview/docs/source/lab/openscience.rst

 ============

-The open source ASReview LAB software is one of the products of `Utrecht University's AI Lab "AI-aided Knowledge Discovery
+The open source ASReview LAB software is one of the products of `Utrecht University's AI Lab "AI-aided Knowledge Discovery"
 <https://www.uu.nl/en/research/ai-labs/disc-ai-lab>`_.
 The lab focuses on
 developing efficient, open, and trustworthy human-AI interaction for processing large amounts of text data.
 Emphasizing open-source and community-driven